bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Sjors Provoost: 00:23:22

-And then could, if they wanted to, wouldn't happen accidentally, make the rest of the Coinbase identical to that original transaction.
+And then could, if they wanted to, wouldn't happen accidentally, make the rest of the coinbase identical to that original transaction.

 Aaron van Wirdum: 00:23:29

 Right.
 So, yeah, so it would just have to spend the same amount of...
-Well, no, because there's 50 coins in the original Coinbase.
+Well, no, because there's 50 coins in the original coinbase.

 Sjors Provoost: 00:23:37

 Much more.
 So, Merge looked at this specific transaction, and it turns out that that was a very lucky block.
-So, not only did it get a 50 Bitcoin Coinbase subsidy, which modern blocks don't get, it also got, I think, 50 or so BTC in fees.
+So, not only did it get a 50 Bitcoin coinbase subsidy, which modern blocks don't get, it also got, I think, 50 or so BTC in fees.

 Aaron van Wirdum: 00:23:55